 There are career pathways in the public health system, as well as opportunities in the Australian Defence Force.
+The Australian Physiotherapy Association has provided an outlook on what it thinks public physiotherapy services will look like in Australia in 2025.
 Some private practitioners are also expanding their practices to offer Pilates classes.
 There are also opportunities are for cross-referrals with other practitioners.

 Physiotherapists can also have a role in the rehabilitation in scenarios such as an adult returning to work or in treating kids to have been pushed too far on the sporting field.
 There are some physiotherapists who concentrate on the area of urinary incontinence.

 Some physiotherapists will have an interest in becoming a hand therapist, and there is also the opportunity for physiotherapists to work with people who have disabilities.